lucasfurno/docs_en/accounts/muti-factor-authentication/index.md

 You can enable MFA when creating a new user, set it up to active users, or secure access to the main account (Account owner).

+Enabling MFA to your account:

+1. Access Real-Time Manager with the main account (Account owner).

+2. Click the account menu and select **User Preferences.**

+3. Enable the MFA switch.

+4. Click **Save** to finish the process.

 Enabling MFA to existing users:

 1. Access Real-Time Manager with the main account (Account owner).